naren2704/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Equipments Required:

-Hardware – PCs
+1.Hardware – PCs

-Anaconda – Python 3.7 Installation / Moodle-Code Runner
+2.Anaconda – Python 3.7 Installation / Moodle-Code Runner

-Algorithm
+3.Algorithm

-Import the standard libraries.
+4.Import the standard libraries.

-Upload the dataset and check for any null or duplicated values using .isnull() and .duplicated() function respectively.
+5.Upload the dataset and check for any null or duplicated values using .isnull() and .duplicated() function respectively.

-Import LabelEncoder and encode the dataset.
+6.Import LabelEncoder and encode the dataset.

-Import LogisticRegression from sklearn and apply the model on the dataset.
+7.Import LogisticRegression from sklearn and apply the model on the dataset.

-Predict the values of array.
+8.Predict the values of array.

-Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.
+9.Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.

-Apply new unknown values
+10.Apply new unknown values

 ## Program:
 ```